Public Administration Informatics

 - Department / Central InstituteDepartment of Public Administration

-+++ Note: The degree program " Public Administration Informatics (B.A.)" will be replaced by the bachelor degree program "Public Administration Informatics (dual) (B.A.)" as of winter semester 2022/23 (subject to confirmation by the Senate Administration for Science, Health, Care and Equality), i.e. admissions as of winter semester 2022/23 will only be made to the new degree program.+++
++++ Note: The degree program " Public Administration Informatics (B.A.)" will be replaced by the bachelor degree program "Public Administration Informatics (dual) (B.A.)" as of winter semester 2022/23, i.e. admissions as of winter semester 2022/23 will only be made to the new degree program.+++

 Modern administrations have developed into complex organizations.
 Mem- bers of the public expect an efficient and responsive service which take full advantage of IT.
 The need to modernize the public service infrastructure has engendered a recruitment drive for those qualified to work to close legal and administrative specifications to design, prepare and implement IT solutions.